Cariñena, Aragon: History

 The village Cariniana signified the hamlet and manor situated in the location of Carae and refers to its owner, Carinius.
 At the end of the second century, a tendency to concentrate the property led to the appearance of the large latifundia whose owners gave their names to places like this.
 Afterwards, in the Middle Ages, the name followed sound rules to become its current name.

 King Alfonso XIII conferred the title of "city" to Cariñena owing to the quality of its wines.

-Today, Cariñena is still producing wine, which is the main economical activity in the area.
-Cariñena's wines were well known for their oxidation and high alcohol content, but in the last ten years the wineries of the area have been improving techniques and yields, and today it is a promising Denomination of Origin in Spain.
-Tempranillo, Garnacha and Cariñena (red grapes) and Macabeo/Viura are the main varietals, but most of the wineries are also including grapes such as Merlot, Syrah, Chardonnay and others.
+European Wine City 2025

+Cariñena has been named European Wine City 2025 by RECEVIN, recognizing its rich winemaking tradition and commitment to sustainability and innovation.
+This prestigious award highlights the city’s historical importance in viticulture, dating back to Roman times, and its continued efforts to improve winemaking practices.
+Cariñena's designation as Wine City also emphasizes its role in promoting wine culture, enhancing tourism, and fostering education on viticulture.
+This title marks an exciting chapter for Cariñena, blending tradition with modernity in its pursuit of global recognition.